fractals-guc/fractals-guc.github.io/index.md

 # What is Fractals Community?

-Fractals is student club in [GUC](https://www.guc.edu.eg/) for math activities.
-Our activities include sharing problems, hosting events and organising contests and competitions alongside community discussuions and sessions.
-We aim to bring together students with any interest in math in any areas and on any level.
+Fractals is student community for math activities.
+Our activities include sharing problems, holding contests and competitions alongside community discussuions and sessions.
+We aim to bring together people with any interest in math in any areas and on any level.

 Feel free to:
 - Check out our club on [Facebook](https://www.facebook.com/fractalscommunity).